NouranAhmedk/Web_Automation_Technical_Task_TestNG/README.md

        ```
        allure --version
        ```
-      for more details about installation of Allure you can visit this link [link](https://allurereport.org/docs/install-for-windows/)
+      for more details about the installation of Allure, you can visit this [link](https://allurereport.org/docs/install-for-windows/)
 ### 2. Generate a single HTML page Allure report
  + Open the IntelliJ IDE and run this command in the project terminal
 ```